Atlantic Securities

 Regulation & Safety

 Regulation is crucial for fund safety.
 Atlantic Securities is regulated by CySEC (Tier 1), while IG holds licenses from FCA, ASIC, MAS, BaFin (Tier 1).
 Atlantic Securities scores 6.5/10 and IG scores 10/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Atlantic Securities shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+IG shows 4 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research